Yearnsmith/derick-yearnsmith_T1A2/README.md

 - 4 interlinking HTML5 pages
 - [Semantic HTML](#semantic-tags)
 - [Accessible HTML](#accessible-features)
-- Mobile written Mobile First
+- Authored as Mobile First
 - CSS `@Media` Breakpoints for display accross devices
 - CSS Flexbox and Grid used for responsive design
 - Scss utilised to style pages in CSS